kavindail/VoIP/ReadMe.md

+## Video Calling over UDP sockets through a custom TURN server
-## Voice Over Internet Protocol
+## Voice Over Internet Protocol & Open CV Video transmission

-Voice Over IP application that transmits data through UDP packets and played back in real time by the receiver Meant to simulate a Voice Over IP telephone
+Video and Voice over ip application which works simultaneously over C++ UDP sockets and a custom Digital Ocean TURN server to transmit video with minimal delay!
 ## Compilation steps

 These compilation steps are for Linux/Unix if on Windows or anything else idea is the same just compile with where the port audio library is located on your computer